Fazil Rahu: Imprisonments

 Fazil Rahu was imprisoned at various periods in his life.
 Among the prisons he had to face were Naara Jail Hyderabad, Mach Jail Baluchistan, Landhi Jail Karachi, Kot Lakhpat Jail, Central Jail Karachi, Central Jail Sukkur, Central Jail Hyderabad, Khairpur, District Jail Badin etc.

 Assassination

-Fazil Rahu was martyred in a premeditated conspiracy by an axe attack on the back of his head at city Golarchi (Now Shaheed Fazil Rahu) on 17 January 1987 at 02.00 p.m.
+Fazil Rahu was martyred in a premeditated conspiracy by an axe attack on the back of his head in Golarchi (Now Shaheed Fazil Rahu) on 17 January 1987 at 02.00 p.m.